asudemerveekiz/ComparisonStudyOfMachineLearningModels/README.md

 # ComparisonStudyOfMachineLearningModels
-In this study, 5 different regression models were run on the laptop dataset and the success of each was measured.
+In this study, 5 different machine learning models were run on the laptop dataset and the success of each was measured.

 The models used are as follows:
 1) Linear Regression